markwragg/markwragg.github.io/drafts/AzCostTools.md

 - [https://www.azurespringclean.com/](https://www.azurespringclean.com/)

-or by following #AzureSpringClean on the website formerly known as Twitter.
+or by following #AzureSpringClean on LinkedIn or the website formerly known as Twitter.